Seattle Wrongful Death Lawyer

 While no one starts their day out with plans of getting into a life-changing situation, it can happen.
 Something as simple as a short fall could ultimately lead to a brain injury that could result in a wrongful death.
 There are several injuries that can lead to a wrongful death including spinal cord injuries, burn injuries, labor and delivery injuries, and dog bites.
 It’s important to practice caution when engaging in risky or potentially harmful situations.
 Though wrongful death situations are completely unpredictable, your pain and suffering should not go unnoticed.

 Wrongful death in Seattle can occur in many circumstances.
 In 2015, car accidents alone took 553 lives in Washington state.
 Knowing how your loved one died is one of the first steps toward obtaining financial compensation in a negligence claim.
 Some types of incidents cause wrongful death more than others.

 - Workplace accident

 - Premises liability accident

 - Defective product

 - Medical malpractice

 - Unintentional poisoning

-The attorneys at Washington Injury Law have years of experience handling complicated wrongful death claims.
+The Seattle wrongful death attorneys at Washington Injury Law have years of experience handling complicated wrongful death claims.
 We can evaluate your case, help you prove liability, and fight for full compensation for your losses.
 We know a claim cannot bring back your loved one.
 Financial recovery could, however, give you justice, closure, and financial stability during a tough time.
 Request your free consultation in Seattle today.